ObserveRTC/observer-service/README.md

 2. Generate your Credentials in json format from your GCP.
 (Following steps: https://cloud.google.com/docs/authentication/production)

-3. Change the value of GOOGLE_APPLICATION_CREDENTIALS at docker-compose.yml to the path you have the file
+3. Copy the generated credential file at webrtcstat/src/main/resources/ObserveRTC-5d4c3683dd2c.json overwriting the existing ones

+### Install and Compile the service

+    ./install.sh --service webrtcstat --datasource mysql

+Keep in mind, that the project should be build with java 12, so If the gradle complain about building, try to point to a JAVA 12 Home directory:

+    JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-12.0.2.jdk/Contents/Home/ ./gradlew build

-4. Run docker in docker
+ Run docker in docker

         docker-compose up

 #### Development notes, will be deleted from here
 If the jooq not generates, change the inputSchema to public, run and then change it back